polakowo/datadocs/docs/big-data/data-processing.md

     - Expression-based operations and UDFs
     - Logical plans and optimizer
     - Fast/efficient internal representation
+    - Well-defined schema leads to a more efficient storage
+    - Read and write to JSON, Hive, Parquet
+    - Communicates with JDBC/ODBC, Tableau
 - Cons:
     - Does not support compile-time safety for analysis errors (only syntax errors)
     - Cannot recover domain object (e.g. Person) once transformed into DataFrame (Row)